 In addition to the fine, the Italian SA imposed 20 corrective measures on TIM including banning TIM from using, for marketing purposes, the data of (i) the users that had refused to receive marketing calls when contacted by the call centres, (ii) the users included in the blacklists, and (iii) the ‘non-customers’ that had not given their consent.

-The Dutch Data Protection Authority (AP) imposes a fine of €525,000 to the tennis association KNLTB for selling personal data of up to 300 000 of its members to its sponsors for direct marketing purposes (by phone and post).
+The Dutch Data Protection Authority (AP) imposes a fine of €525,000 on the tennis association KNLTB for selling personal data of up to 300 000 of its members to its sponsors for direct marketing purposes (by phone and post).

 To justify its fine, the Authority ruled out the possibility for the Tennis Association to rely on its legitimate interest to sell personal data to third party’s for such marketing purposes and implied that individuals’ consent was necessary.